MikeData/databaker_docs/docs/_sources/selection.rst.txt

 Other Sources
 =====

-In addition to the databaker 2 tutorials here: https://github.com/sensiblecodeio/databaker/tree/master/databaker/tutorial
+In addition to the databaker 2 tutorials here. https://github.com/sensiblecodeio/databaker/tree/master/databaker/tutorial

 There is also an excellent reference for databaker1 (we use databaker2).